Notifications both inside and outside of Stackfield help you keep track of activities within the tool.

 At the end of an email: Unsubscribe / pause notifications

-you can make individual settings for the e-mail notification you receive (unsubscribe / pause notifications), a note is included at the end of an e-mail (footer).
-With a click on the options (displayed with a blue font) you can make the desired adjustments in just a few steps.
+If individual settings can be made for a received email notification (unsubscribe / pause notifications), a note is integrated at the end of an email (footer).
+With a click on the options (shown with a blue font) you can make the required adjustments in a few steps.

 At the end of an email: Unsubscribe / pause notifications